-FCSE 721 - Occupational Programs in Family and Consumer Sciences Credits: 3
+FCSE 721 - Occupational Programs in Family and Consumer Sciences Credits: FIN 788 - Master's Research Problems/Projects Credits: 1-3

 This course will include the planning and implementing of occupational FCS programs in career and technical education.
 Emphasis on cooperative education, career pathways and work- based education.
 Notes: Sections of this course are provided online through the Great Plains Interactive Distance Education Alliance.